HOP Frequently Asked Questions

 |9.
 I want to apply to the HOP wait list.
 What should I do?||

 No. We expect nearly 10,000 applications during the 10-day application period.
-When the application period ends, THA will remove duplicate and incomplete applications.
-Then we will randomly choose 1,200 names from the completed applications.
-We will put those 1,200 names on our waiting list.
+When the application period ends, we will remove duplicate and incomplete applications.
+Then we will randomly choose a specific number applications from the completed applications and will place those applicants on our waitlist.

-Once we randomly select the 1,200 names for the wait list we will then randomly rank them.
-A person ending up at the bottom of that list will probably wait two years or more before he or she gets to the top of the list.
+Once we randomly select the applications for the waitlist we will randomly rank them.
+A person ending up at the bottom of that list will probably wait two years or more before reaching the top of the list.

 |14.
 If I do not get on the wait list, what can I do?||